Cats and Mouse: Plot

-Dexter returns to his apartment, only to find Gareth waiting for him, having discovered he is following him.
+Dexter returns to his apartment, only to find Gareth waiting for him, having discovered Dexter is following him.
 Dexter claims he idolizes Gareth and serves him gin and tonic laced with M99, causing him to lose consciousness.
-Gareth awakens to Dexter collecting a sample of his blood as a trophy.
 Dexter kills Gareth, but is forced to hide the body in his bathtub when Blessing unexpectedly knocks on his door.
-Blessing apologizes to Dexter his behavior, revealing that he was a child soldier for the Revolutionary United Front, and that he remains haunted by the atrocities committed.
-Prudence found and saved him and they both moved to the United States to start over, with Prudence saying he needs to leave the darkness outside his house in order to move on.
-Suffering from a headache, Blessing retrieves Advil from Dexter's cabinet in the bathroom, but does not find the body hidden behind the shower curtain.
-After he leaves, Dexter takes Gareth's corpse to the vacant building to burn it.
+Blessing apologizes to Dexter for his behavior, detailing his history as a child soldier for the Revolutionary United Front, having been traumatized by atrocities committed.
+He reveals Prudence found and saved him and they both moved to the United States to start over.
+After he leaves, Dexter incinerate Gareth's corpse.

 The following morning, Harrison tells Dexter that he fantasized about killing Vinny.
-Dexter comforts him, telling him he controlled his urge by refusing to go forward with killing him, comparing him to his sister Debra.
+Dexter comforts him, telling him he did good by controlling his urge by refusing to go forward with it.
 After Harrison leaves, Dexter is contacted by Charley, asking him to meet with her at the pier with his tools and trophies.
 Angel, Claudette and Melvin arrive at the prison to question Mia, when alarms sound off.
-The officers rush to Mia's cell only to find she has seemingly hanged herself, and a guard pronounces her dead.
-Unbeknownst to everyone, Charley had, in actuality, bribed a guard to kill her.
-At the pier, Dexter and Al are invited by Prater and Charley to board a helicopter to an unknown location, but they are waiting for Gareth.
-To Dexter's shock, Gareth arrives and boards the helicopter, realizing that Gemini are actually identical twin serial killers.
+The officers find Mia has seemingly hanged herself, and a guard pronounces her dead.
+In actuality, Charley bribed that guard to kill her.
+At the pier, Dexter and Al are invited by Prater to board a helicopter to an unknown location, still waiting for Gareth.
+To Dexter's shock, a man looking like Gareth arrives and boards the helicopter, realizing that Gemini are actually identical twin serial killers.